-This package is built upon two main existing packages to draw the triangulations:
+This package is built upon two main existing packages that one used to draw the triangulations :

-- 1. luamplib to use MetaPost via the LuaTeX library mplib; - 2. and tikz.
+- 1. luamplib to use MetaPost via the LuaTeX library mplib; - 2. tikz.

 We will see how to choose between these two drawing engines.
 Moreover, the following packages are necessary:

-- 1. xkeyval to manage the optional arguments; - 2. xcolor to use colors (needed by luamplib); - 3. ifthen to help the programming with TEX.
+- 1. xkeyval to manage the optional arguments; - 2. xcolor to use colors (required by luamplib); - 3. ifthen to help programming with TeX.